Montréal, Québec, Canada

 Prior to the move, HCR provided installation services throughout the facility for approximately 14,000 owner-purchased items, such as sharps containers and dispensers for disinfectant, masks and gloves.

-Phase two saw the relocation of North America’s oldest hospital, the former Hôtel Dieu Hospital, and the transfer of 51 patients via ambulance and wheelchair vehicles.
+Phase 1B saw the relocation of North America’s oldest hospital, the former Hôtel Dieu Hospital, and the transfer of 51 patients via ambulance and wheelchair vehicles.

 Concurrent with all move phases, HCR relocated numerous clinics and offices into multiple separate buildings in the vicinity of the new CHUM pending construction of the final phase of the facility, adding to the logistical challenge.

-The third and final move phase relocated a total of 108 patients on patient move day from the former Notre-Dame Hospital via ambulance and wheelchair vehicles.
-The patient move involved coordinated efforts by over 300 CHUM employees, physicians and volunteers and marked the successful completion of this massive relocation
+Phase 1C saw the relocation of a total of 108 patients on patient move day from the former Notre-Dame Hospital via ambulance and wheelchair vehicles.
+The patient move involved coordinated efforts by over 300 CHUM employees, physicians and volunteers and marked the successful completion of this massive relocation.

 A project of this size and complexity required years of dedication, experience, and precise planning.
-HCR first became involved in this project in June of 2011, began the detailed planning in July 2015 and maintained a constant position of leadership and support throughout the transition, which concluded in November of 2017.
+HCR first became involved in this project in June of 2011, began the detailed planning in July 2015 and maintained a constant position of leadership and support throughout the transition, with Phase 1 concluding in November of 2017, and Phase 2 to be completed in early 2022.

 St. Luc Hospital Move: